 - Direct PLUS Loans are available to eligible graduate students and parents.

 Direct Subsidized and Direct Unsubsidized Loans (also known as Stafford Loans) are the most common type of federal student loans for undergrad and graduate students.
-They comprise over 70% of annual student loans issued.
 Direct PLUS Loans (also known as Grad PLUS and Parent PLUS) have higher interest rates and disbursement fees than Stafford Loans.

 Direct Subsidized (Stafford) Loans

 To qualify for a Direct Subsidized Loan (also known as a Subsidized Stafford Loan), you must be an undergraduate student and demonstrate financial need.
 No credit history is required to qualify for this type of federal student loan.